Congo Pedicle road: Developing alternative routes

 The route by-passing the Pedicle is made longer by Lake Bangweulu and its swamps which extend from its north-east tip for 200 km to the north, and the only route had to go east then north of this system.
 A route south of the lake was hampered by the fact that the Luapula and its swamps there are at least 6 km wide, and the floodplain is 60 km wide.
 However the complaints about the Pedicle were so many that the tarred 300 km Samfya-Serenje road and Luapula Bridge, which is 2.5 km long with nearly 20 km of causeway, one of the biggest infrastructure projects in the country, were constructed and opened in 1983.
 The Mufulira-Mansa distance by this route is 718 km, still much longer than the Pedicle route but saving 448 km on the Kasama route.
-From Lusaka and southern Zambia to Mansa the route is very much more attractive.

 The future of the Pedicle Road

-In the meantime, the laterite Pedicle road has deteriorated but security in the Democratic Republic of Congo has improved.
+In the meantime, the laterite Pedicle road has deteriorated but security in the Democratic Republic of the Congo has improved.
 As the cost of fuel has soared and with the Pedicle saving more than 300 km on the Copperbelt-Serenje-Samfya-Mansa distance there is still the need to pave the Pedicle.
 Construction of the Chembe Bridge (also known as the Mwanawasa Bridge) started in 2007 and was completed in October 2008, commissioned by President Levy Mwanawasa.
 As of February 2016, the Pedicle Road is halfway tarred.
 Work is continuing in the area.